sovware/directorist/readme.txt

 👉 **[Claim Listing](https://directorist.com/product/directorist-claim-listing/)** - This add-on allows business owners to visit your site and pay to get the ownership of their specific listing just like Foursquare and Yelp with a few clicks.

 👉 **[Post Your Need](https://directorist.com/product/directorist-post-your-need/)** - You can hardly find this unique feature extension in any other directory listing plugins.
-It supports the business owners to communicate with consumers and solve their problems on a personal level.
+It supports business owners to communicate with consumers and solve their problems on a personal level.

 👉 **[Listing With Map](https://directorist.com/product/directorist-listings-with-map/)** - If you want to add a new layout that will show your listings with the map side by side bearing advanced filtering options, this feature extension would be the best bet for you.
 In this case, when you filter the listings, the search results will be updated without even loading the page.